Mango Curry

 7 minutes

-Do not overcook; mangoes should hold their shape.
+Do not overcook mangoes to maintain their shape.

 4. 4

 Add the coconut paste to the cooked mangoes.
-Mix gently and simmer for another 3-4 minutes.
+Mix well and cook on low flame for 3-4 minutes, stirring gently.

 4 minutes